Cebu Metropolitan Cathedral: Cathedral of Saint Vitalis

 October 15, 2013.
 The cathedral has been closed to the public after a magnitude 7.2 earthquake hit Visayas which also destroyed several century-old churches in the island such as Loboc Church, Baclayon Church, and the Sto.
 Nino de Cebu Minor Basilica.

 December 13, 2015.
 The Jubilee Door of Mercy of the cathedral was opened in local observance of the Extraordinary Jubilee of Mercy proclaimed by Pope Francis.
 It was closed on November 20, 2016, coinciding the Feast of Christ the King.

 January 27, 2016.
 The cathedral became one of the venues of the parish encounter during the 51st International Eucharistic Congress wherein the local parishioners were able to celebrate the Mass with and interact with the international delegates of the congress.
-Most Reverend Michael Kennedy, Bishop of Armidale, New South Wales in Australia, presided the Mass.
+Michael Kennedy, Bishop of Armidale, New South Wales in Australia, presided the Mass.